allistaircota/rate_my_restaurant/README.md

 The focus of this project was to build a regression model that can predict restaurant review ratings.

+### Technical Summary
+Refer to Capstone Final Report.pdf for a brief technical summary of the project.

 ### Jupyter Notebooks
 Files related to Jupyter notebooks:
 - notebook-requirements.txt file that lists all the required packages for the project environment.